3DO/christopherpoole.github.com/_posts/2013-03-29-ordbot-mechanical-assembly.md

 ![](/static/images/ordbot_assembly/frame.png)

-The carriage sub-assemble floats, and is only held in place by gravity:
+The carriage sub-assembly floats, and is only held in place by gravity:

 ![](/static/images/ordbot_assembly/complete.png)